Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Abstract

 \section{Abstract}

-This paper extends the mean shift algorithm from vector-valued data to functional data, enabling effective clustering in infinite-dimensional settings.
+This paper extends the blurring mean shift algorithm from vector-valued data to functional data, enabling effective clustering in infinite-dimensional settings without requiring specification of the number of clusters.
 To address the computational challenges posed by large-scale datasets, we introduce a fast stochastic variant that significantly reduces computational complexity.
-We provide a rigorous analysis of convergence and stability for the full functional mean shift procedure, establishing theoretical guarantees for its behavior.
-For the stochastic variant, although a full convergence theory remains open, we offer partial justification for its use by showing that it approximates the full algorithm well when the subset size is large.
-The proposed method is further validated through a real-data application to Argo oceanographic profiles.
-Our key contributions include: (1) a novel extension of mean shift to functional data; (2) convergence and stability analysis of the full functional mean shift algorithm in Hilbert space; (3) a scalable stochastic variant based on random partitioning, with partial theoretical justification; and (4) a real-data application demonstrating the method’s scalability and practical usefulness.
+We provide a rigorous convergence analysis for the full blurring functional mean shift procedure, establishing theoretical guarantees for its iterative behavior.
+For the stochastic variant, we provide partial theoretical justification by showing that, when the subset size is sufficiently large, its one-step update is well approximated by the corresponding update of the full algorithm.
+The proposed method is demonstrated through real-data applications, including hourly Taiwan PM$_{2.5}$ measurements and Argo oceanographic profiles.
+Our key contributions include: (1) extending the blurring mean shift algorithm to functional data in a Hilbert-space setting; (2) developing a scalable stochastic variant based on random partitioning for large-scale data; (3) establishing convergence results for the full blurring functional mean shift algorithm; and (4) demonstrating the scalability and practical usefulness of the proposed method through simulation and real-data applications.